observingClouds/rmai-verification/README.md

   ...
 ```
 📅 **dates**
-The `dates` section sets the main forecast run-dates and there frequency that will verified.
+The `dates` section sets the main forecast run-dates that will verified.
 example:
 ```yaml
 dates: